Quasilinear P.D.Es, Interpolation spaces and H\"olderian mappings: Few estimates for the solution of

 As before, we easily have

 Letting $j\to+\infty$, we get

 from which we get the uniqueness. \HF {\bf Acknowledgments}\\ A. Gogatishvili started work on this project during his visit to J.M.
 Rakotoson to the Laboratory of Mathematics of the University of Poitiers, France, in April 2022.
-He thanks for his generous hospitality and helpful atmosphere during the visit.
-He has been partially supported by the RVO:67985840 Czech Republic and by Shota Rustaveli National Science Foundation of Georgia (SRNSFG), grant no: FR21-12353. \\ \ \\ M. R. Formica is partially supported by University of Naples "Parthenope", Dept. of Economic and Legal Studies, project CoRNDiS, DM MUR 737/2021, CUP I55F21003620001. \\ M. R. Formica is member of Gruppo Nazionale per l'Analisi Matematica, la Probabilit\'a e le loro Applicazioni (GNAMPA) of the Istituto Nazionale di Alta Matematica (INdAM) and member of the UMI group "Teoria dell'Approssimazione e Applicazioni (T.A.A.)".\\ \ \\ We thank the referee for his remarks.
+He thanks for his generous hospithetality and helpful atmosphere during the visit.
+He has been partially supported by the Czech Academy of Sciences (RVO 67985840), by the Czech Science Foundation (GAČR), grant no: 23-04720S by the Shota Rustaveli National Science Foundation (SRNSF), grant no: FR-21-12353, and by the grant Ministry of Science and Higher Education of the Republic of Kazakhstan (project no. AP14869887). \\

+M. R. Formica is partially supported by University of Naples "Parthenope", Dept. of Economic and Legal Studies, project CoRNDiS, DM MUR 737/2021, CUP I55F21003620001. \\ M. R. Formica is member of Gruppo Nazionale per l'Analisi Matematica, la Probabilit\'a e le loro Applicazioni (GNAMPA) of the Istituto Nazionale di Alta Matematica (INdAM) and member of the UMI group "Teoria dell'Approssimazione e Applicazioni (T.A.A.)". \\